-- The full-day tour costs AUD$205 per adult or US$150.
+- The full-day tour costs AUD$225 per adult or about US$150.
 While this may seem steep at first glance, it includes semi-private tastings at 5 different wineries, with 6-10 tastings at each winery (with the exception of Chandon where you get 1 full glass of sparkling wine), nibbles at Medhurst, lunch in the Yarra Valley (main course a-la-carte lunch with a glass of wine and coffee at Yering Station), a cheese platter at De Bortoli’s, bottled water, an experienced guide and transportation to and from Melbourne.
 Vinetrekker offers hotel pick up if you are staying within the CBD, or you can meet the group at St. Paul’s Cathedral across the street from Flinders Street Station.

 You might also like: Stunning Wine Regions Around the World That Will Spark Your Wine-derlust